 Informative Decals are generally pictorial with a white background and can vary in the number of panels.
-This type of decal provides additional information to the operator or explains the operation of a control.
+This type of decal explains the operation of a control.

 Product Decals indicate machine model and serial number, and other important information.

 Maintenance Decals have a green background and can vary to the number of panels.
 This decal shows a type maintenance required and frequency interval.